If you only see a loading animation, but the actual content in one of our plugins does not load, your WordPress REST API is most likely not reachable.

-This depends on the configuration or plugin you use to restrict access to the REST API.
-For example, with Cerber Security, Anti-spam & Malware Scan, you can disable the REST API using namespaces.
+This depends on the configuration of the plugin you use to restrict access to the REST API.
+For example, with Cerber Security, Anti-spam & Malware Scan you can disable the REST API using namespaces.
 Each plugin that uses the WordPress REST API must register a namespace in which all endpoints are registered.
 For example, if you access

 /wp-json/realmedialibrary/v1 in your WordPress REST API, the namespace is called

 We use for the devowl.io WordPress plugins the following namespaces:

 - Real Physical Media:

 - Real Category Management:

 real-cookie-banner/v1(must be available for everyone, not only for logged-in users)